An overview of our endocannabinoid system, its correlation to chronic pain and available treatment options.

 The ECS regulates a host of physiological processes including mood, memory, appetite, muscle control, immune function, inflammation, as well as pain levels8.

 Like other systems in the body, the ECS can be thrown out of balance due to trauma, stress or toxins.
 Clinical endocannabinoid deficiency can be associated with various conditions such as migraines, fibromyalgia, irritable bowel syndrome, inflammatory and neurologic conditions9.
 If our body doesn’t produce enough endocannabinoids, then supplementation may be needed.

 Exogenous cannabinoids, found outside our body, come from plants.
-If our body does not produce enough anandamide, we can supplement with plant cannabinoids.
+If our body does not produce enough anandamide, we can supplement it with plant cannabinoids.
 The 2 main exogenous or plant cannabinoids are CBD and THC.